silentorb/marloth-story/books/fairytale/part2.md

 "So this is the only survivor?" he said, looking at James.

-The nurse continued on with her work.
+The nurse continued with her work.
 "If you like." she replied, thumping one of the people on the head to see if he responded and then tucking him into bed.
 "I myself wouldn't call him a survivor.
 Hasn't done anything but moan and whine in his sleep."